forrestburton/StudyD8/README.md

 # StudyD8
 An Android application which helps college students find study partners in classes.
 Built on Android Studio
+•	Utilized data verification to implement user authentication and client-side login
+•	Successfully stored and processed user data to create student matches
+•	Created a search feature to help users find specific universities and classes
+•	And more features

 See our website here: http://studyd8.com/